Gerhard Boldt: Berlin 1945

 During the last months of World War II, Boldt was seconded to Reinhard Gehlen's military intelligence staff.
-He was stationed in German dictator Adolf Hitler's Führerbunker.
-It was located below the Reich Chancellery in central Berlin.
+He was stationed in German dictator Adolf Hitler's Führerbunker, located below the Reich Chancellery garden in central Berlin.
 Boldt reported to General Hans Krebs and was summoned to a daily briefing session with Hitler, his generals, and closest associates - in particular Martin Bormann, Hermann Göring, and Joseph Goebbels.
-Boldt had a unique opportunity to observe at close quarters the leading members of the Nazi hierarchy during the Battle of Berlin.
+Boldt had an opportunity to observe the leading members of the Nazi hierarchy during the Battle of Berlin.
 After the war, he wrote about his experiences during the last days in Nazi-held Berlin.
-Boldt's description of the atmosphere, first in the semi-ruined Reich Chancellery and then in the claustrophobic surroundings of the Führerbunker, convey a chilling impression of destruction and of the collapse of the entire Nazi system.

 Background

 By 21 April 1945, Soviet Marshal Georgi Zhukov's 1st Belorussian Front had broken through the defenses of German General Gotthard Heinrici's Army Group Vistula on the Seelow Heights.
 Having achieved the breakthrough, the Soviets were advancing towards Berlin with little to stop them.
-Adolf Hitler, ignoring the facts, saw salvation in the ragtag units commanded by General Felix Steiner.
+Hitler, ignoring the facts, saw salvation in the ragtag units commanded by General Felix Steiner.
 Steiner's command became known as "Army Detachment Steiner" (Armeeabteilung Steiner).
 Army Detachment Steiner was an army that existed primarily on paper: it was something more than a corps but less than an army.
 Hitler ordered Steiner to attack the northern flank of the huge salient created by Zhukov's breakthrough; and the German Ninth Army, commanded by General Theodor Busse, which had been pushed to the south of the salient, was ordered to attack northward in a pincer movement.

 Late on 21 April, Heinrici called Hans Krebs, chief of the German General Staff (OKH), and told him that Hitler's plan could not be implemented.
 Heinrici asked to speak to Hitler but was told by Krebs that Hitler was too busy to take his call.